unigist/unigist-reactfrontend/README.md

-# Blogify Frontend
+# UGIST Frontend

-This is the React frontend for the Blogify web app.
+This is the React frontend for the Ugist web app.

 ## Folder Structure